LibraryOfCongress/api.congress.gov/Documentation/MembersEndpoint.md

     - `<number>` (e.g., 4417)
       - The assigned bill or resolution number.
     - `<policyArea>`
       - Container for the policy area term of the bill or resolution.
-Every bill and resolution is assigned one policy area term out of a list of 32; view a [field values list of policy area terms](https://www.congress.gov/help/field-values/policy-area) on Congress.gov.
+Every bill and resolution is assigned one policy area term; view the [field values list of policy area terms](https://www.congress.gov/help/field-values/policy-area) on Congress.gov.
 Read more about [policy area terms](https://www.congress.gov/help/legislative-glossary#glossary_policyareaterm) on Congress.gov.
 The `<policyArea>` element may include the following child:
         - `<name>` (e.g. Commerce)
           - The policy area term assigned to the bill or resolution by CRS.
     - `<latestAction>`